-Serving all members of the adoption circle, The Barker Adoption Foundation provides ethical, child-centered services that fully respect everyone's needs.
+Serving all members of the adoption circle, Barker provides ethical, child-centered services that fully respect everyone's needs.
 Clients are diverse in age, race, religion, sexual orientation, and socio-economic background.
 Expectant parents with crisis pregnancies access emotional support, housing and food, education about their options, and connections with community resources.
 (There are no fees and no one is turned away.)
 Post-adoption training and counseling are available to anyone – not just to Barker clients.
-Understanding that the adoption of children in foster care is absolutely critical – 25% will otherwise age out of care and experience homelessness; 50% will spend time in prison – Project Wait No Longer helps to find "forever families" for some of the 100,000 eligible children in the foster care system, many of whom are older or have special needs.
-The human family comes in many forms, and The Barker Adoption Foundation honors that fact in everything it does.
-Your generosity helps sustain this noble mission.
+Understanding that the adoption of children in foster care is absolutely critical – 25% will otherwise age out of care and experience homelessness; 50% will spend time in prison – Project Wait No Longer helps to find "forever families" for some of the 100,000 eligible children in the foster care system.
+Barker is always evolving to meet the needs of the children and parents it believes in and serves.

 Headquarters: MD-Montgomery County